brandenw95/UVIC_STAT_123_Notes/README.md

 The course ’Data Manipulation with dplyr’ or ‘Introduction to the Tidyverse’ in DataCamp has very good short video explanations on how to use this package.
 They also use the gapminder dataset.

-# Chapter 6 - Visualization
+# Chapter 6 - Visualizing Data using R and ggplot2 package

 ## Overview